Carleton B. Gibson

-Carleton Bartlett Gibson (September 18, 1863 – May 22, 1927) was a 19th– and 20th-century American industrial educator, most notable for having served as the first president of the Rochester Athenæum and Mechanics Institute from 1910 to 1916.
+Carleton Bartlett Gibson (September 18, 1863 – May 22, 1927) was a 19th– and 20th-century American industrial educator and university president.
+He notably served as the third president of Jacksonville State Normal School from 1886 until 1892; followed by serving as the first president of the Rochester Athenæum and Mechanics Institute from 1910 until 1916.

+Early life and education

 He was born in Mobile, Alabama in the year before the Battle of Mobile Bay.
 His father was a Scotsman and his mother was a New Yorker.
 As a child, he attended school at the Barton Academy and the Mobile Military Academy.
 He graduated from the University of Alabama with bachelor's and master's degrees in the Classics in 1884 and 1885, respectively and married the former Martha "Mattie" Goodwin Newcomb in 1889.
 While still in college he became principal of the public school in Mulberry, Alabama.
-After graduation, he took a job at the State Normal School at Jacksonville, Alabama and helped establish the University Military School of Alabama in 1892.
-He briefly served as president of the Alabama Central Female College in Tuscaloosa in 1893.